Call Us @ (617) 357-5255

 Contact Us

 Foliaire is a full-service interior and exterior greenscape design-build firm in Boston’s historic South End.
-For the last 40 years, we’ve provided the highest quality office plantscaping services for clients across the Boston Metro area.
+For over 40 years, we’ve provided award-winning plantscaping services in the Boston Metro area.

 In addition, we’ve received several environmental design awards and have appeared in several publications.
 You can find us in Architectural Digest, House and Garden, Horticulture, and Interiorscape.